GuyitsWALID/MindBloomv.1/README.md

 #### RevenueCat Setup (Mobile)
 1. Create a RevenueCat account at https://www.revenuecat.com
 2. Set up your app in the RevenueCat dashboard
-3. Configure your products in App Store Connect and Google Play Console
+3. Configure your products in App Store Connect and Google Play Console:
+   - Weekly Premium: $2.99/week
+   - Monthly Premium: $9.99/month
+   - Yearly Premium: $79.99/year
 4. **Important**: RevenueCat requires native code and will not work in the browser preview
 5. To enable mobile purchases:
    - Export your project using `npx expo export`